K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 • Patient data

-By applying K anonymity to healthcare, datasets containing sensitive information, such as age, gender, and medical history, can be shared with researchers and providers without compromising patient privacy or violating HIPAA.
+By applying K anonymity to healthcare datasets requiring sensitive data discovery and obfuscation of information like age, gender, and medical history, data can be shared with researchers and providers without compromising patient privacy or violating HIPAA.
 For example, medical researchers could apply K anonymity to medical data to identify trends in disease prevalence over time, without exposing patient identities.

 • Census data